toml-lang/toml/README.md

 c = 2
 ```

-Array of Hashes
+Array of Tables
 ---------------

-The last type that has not yet been expressed is an array of keygroups.
-These
+The last type that has not yet been expressed is an array of tables.
+These can
-can be expressed by using a keygroup in double brackets.
-Each keygroup with the
+be expressed by using a table name in double brackets.
+Each table with the same
-same double bracketed name will be an element in the array.
-The keygroups are
+double bracketed name will be an element in the array.
+The tables are inserted
-inserted in the order encountered.
-A double bracketed keygroup without any
+in the order encountered.
+A double bracketed table without any key/value pairs
-key/value pairs will be considered an empty hash table.
+will be considered an empty table.

 ```toml
 [[products]]